Terms and Conditions

 It is your responsibility to make sure that the data we hold for you on your account is up to date and correct.
 Parish Pump Ltd cannot be responsible for what data you choose to provide to us.
 We do provide you with regular reminders to review and update your account with us, usually when renewing your subscription.

 15. Your right of data portability

 GDPR states that business must have processes in place to allow individuals to move, copy or transfer their personal data from one IT environment to another in a safe and secure way, without hindrance to usability.
 You may access the data that you have given us by logging in to your account on our website from any digital device that is connected to the internet.

 16. Links to other sites

 This website includes links to other sites.
 Parish Pump Ltd cannot be held responsible for their GDPR compliance or privacy policies or the way in which they handle personal information.
 Please review the privacy policies of our payment gateways Stripe and Paypal, and our newletter partner Mailchimp.

 17. Cookies on Parish Pump

-This website is owned and operated by Parish Pump Ltd. When someone visits old.parishpump.co.uk (or any alias that redirects here) we collect standard internet log information and details of visitor behaviour patterns.
+This website is owned and operated by Parish Pump Ltd. When someone visits parishpump.co.uk (or any alias that redirects to this address) we collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 We collect this information in a way which does not personally identify anyone.
-Most web browsers allow some control of most cookies through the browser settings.
+The first time you visit the Parish Pump website, you will be asked to accept these cookies.
+If you do not wish to accept these cookies, then most modern web browsers allow some control of cookies through the browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.